 Young is an orchestral training programme for talented young instrumentalists ages 14–17 created by the Concertgebouworkest.
-Young will be launched in the summer of 2019 with a particular focus on attracting talented young people from groups underserved by and underrepresented in the classical orchestral field in Europe.
-Each summer, a group of young musicians will come together to interact with one another, learn from and work with Concertgebouworkest musicians in a variety of settings—including coaching, sectionals, chamber music ensembles, and personal development—and play under the direction of a famous conductor.
+Young has a particular focus on attracting talented young people from groups underserved by and underrepresented in the classical orchestral field in Europe.
+Each summer, a group of young musicians will come together to interact with one another, learn from and work with Concertgebouworkest musicians in a variety of settings—including coaching, sectionals, chamber music ensembles, and personal development—and play under the direction of a world famous conductor.

 Young will be in residence at Akoesticum, Ede (the Netherlands).
 Akoesticum is the most important performing arts training centre of the Netherlands that is specialised in hosting youth orchestras.
 It has outstanding rehearsal and practice facilities where all full orchestral rehearsals take place, and all young musicians and staff members will be hosted. www.akoesticum.org/en

-In 2019 there will be two performances, one at The Concertgebouw in Amsterdam (the Netherlands) and one at Flagey Concert Hall in Brussels (Belgium).
-There will also be a try out in Akoesticum, and a chamber music concert at the RCO House in Amsterdam.
+In 2020 there will be two performances, one at The Concertgebouw in Amsterdam (the Netherlands) and one at Flagey Concert Hall in Brussels (Belgium).
+There will also be a try out in Akoesticum, and a chamber music concert at the Amsterdamzaal in Amsterdam.

 The application and audition process take place online.
 Learn more about applying by clicking here.

 In line with its mission, Young aims to include a broad range of qualified participants from across the European Union to reflect the exceptional diversity of Europe to reflect the exceptional diversity of Europe.
 Applications are reviewed based on a variety of factors, including the applicant’s technical ability, musicianship, passion, willingness to collaborate, intellectual curiosity, and social and emotional maturity.

-Any citizen of an European country in the possession of a passport/ ID card or permit of residence may apply to become a member/participant.
-If you have any doubts regarding this point, please contact us at email@example.com.
+Any citizen of a European country in the possession of a passport/ ID card or permit of residence may apply to become a member/participant.
+If you have any doubts regarding this point, please contact us at firstname.lastname@example.org.

 The programme will be taught in English.
 During the summer camp there will be mentors taking care of the participants who will be capable of speaking more different languages.